-Maybe you’ve always been fascinated by computer technology; or maybe you have a newfound interest in the subject.
-In either case, pursuing a degree in the College of Computing is a challenging, rewarding path toward a robust, well-paid career.
+Your interest in computers can lead to a great career.
+Maybe you’ve always been fascinated by computer technology, or maybe you have a newfound interest in the subject.
+In either case, there are multiple ways that you can pursue a computing degree in the College of Computing and at Michigan Tech, all leading toward robust, well-paid careers.

-Today’s computing careers involve a wide variety of areas in virtually all sectors of the global economy.
+Today’s computing careers involve scores of areas in virtually all sectors of the global economy.
 Computer science, software design and development, cybersecurity, networking, information technology (IT), digital electronic systems, robotics and mechatronics, artificial intelligence (AI), data science: these are just a few of the computing professions.
 Which one is for you?

 It's an important decision.
 Take your time.